wildblount/documents/stormeter.md

-# Storm Sentinel – Your Early Warning Storm Alarm System
+# Stormeter – Your Early Warning Storm Alarm System

-Stay ahead of the storm with **Storm Sentinel**, the ultimate barometric pressure monitoring app designed to keep you informed and safe.
-Whether you're an outdoor enthusiast, weather watcher, or simply want peace of mind, Storm Sentinel gives you early alerts when sudden pressure drops indicate potential storms like hurricanes, tornadoes, or thunderstorms.
+Stay ahead of the storm with **Stormeter**, the ultimate barometric pressure monitoring app designed to keep you informed and safe.
+Whether you're an outdoor enthusiast, weather watcher, seasoned sailor, or simply want peace of mind, Stormeter gives you early alerts when sudden pressure drops indicate potential storms like tornadoes, hurricanes, thunderstorms or fast approaching squalls.

 ---

-## 🌪 Why Choose Storm Sentinel?
+## 🌪 Why Choose Stormeter?

-Storms often arrive with little warning—but changes in atmospheric pressure can reveal them before they strike. **Storm Sentinel continuously monitors barometric pressure trends**, even while your phone is in your pocket or the app is in the background.
+Storms often arrive with little warning—but changes in atmospheric pressure can reveal them before they strike. **Stormeter continuously monitors barometric pressure trends**.

-Using advanced local pressure tracking, real-time alerts, and visual alarms, Storm Sentinel keeps you informed about dangerous weather patterns **before traditional forecasts do**.
+Using advanced local pressure tracking, real-time alerts, and visual alarms, Stormeter keeps you informed about dangerous weather patterns **even when traditional weather forecasts fail to alert you precisely and timely**.

 ---

 ## 🔔 Key Features

 - **⏱ Real-Time Barometric Monitoring**
   Tracks pressure changes in real time using your device’s built-in barometer (no internet required).
+For best results, keep the app in foreground and plugged into a power source.

 - **🚨 Smart Storm Alerts**
   Receive instant alerts with sound, vibration, and full-screen flashing when pressure thresholds indicate danger.